Rifle council zaps electric vehicle hookup requirement

 Colorado River Fire Rescue Chief Leif Sackett said Tuesday there have so far been no fire incidents involving electric vehicles in Rifle.

-“But in the future we might,” he said, “as people begin buying more electric vehicles.”
+“But, in the future we might,” he said, “as people begin buying more electric vehicles.”

 Rifle City Council first began addressing EV wiring requirements in early September.
 Hostettler and Strode during this time expressed favor in making EV capabilities a requirement in new developments with garages.